Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

     * - ``V4L2_MPEG_VIDEO_FRAME_SKIP_MODE_DISABLED``
       - Frame skip mode is disabled.
     * - ``V4L2_MPEG_VIDEO_FRAME_SKIP_MODE_LEVEL_LIMIT``
-      - Frame skip mode enabled and buffer limit is set by the chosen level and is defined by the standard.
+      - Frame skip mode enabled and buffer limit is set by the woke chosen level and is defined by the woke standard.
     * - ``V4L2_MPEG_VIDEO_FRAME_SKIP_MODE_BUF_LIMIT``
       - Frame skip mode enabled and buffer limit is set by the :ref:`VBV (MPEG1/2/4) <v4l2-mpeg-video-vbv-size>` or